On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Introduction

 An irreducible holomorphic symplectic manifold is a compact K\"ahler manifold that is simply connected with a unique closed non-degenerate holomorphic $2$-form.
 They are fundamental factors in the Beauville--Bogomolov decomposition of compact K\"ahler manifolds with trivial canonical bundle.
 The first example is in dimension $2$, where they are all $K3$ surfaces.
 It is very difficult to construct examples in higher dimension, and so far only four deformation types are known: two families in any even dimension, namely the $K3^{[n]}$ and $\Kum^n$ types; and two sporadic families in dimension $6$ and $10$, namely the OG6 and OG10 types.
 The latter is the main object of this paper.

 Like $K3$ surfaces, irreducible holomorphic symplectic manifolds are studied via their second integral cohomology group.
-More precisely, Beauville, Bogomolov and Fujiki independently noticed that the group $\oH^2(X,\ZZ)$, where $X$ is an irreducible holomorphic symplectic manifold, has a natural non-degenerate symmetric bilinear form, which generalises the intersection product on a $K3$ surface (e.g\ \cite{Beauville:c1=0}).
+More precisely, Beauville, Bogomolov and Fujiki independently noticed that the group $\oH^2(X,\ZZ)$, where $X$ is an irreducible holomorphic symplectic manifold, has a natural non-degenerate symmetric bilinear form, which generalises the intersection product on a $K3$ surface (e.g.\ \cite{Beauville:c1=0}).
 With this bilinear form, $\oH^2(X,\ZZ)$ becomes a lattice of signature $(3,b_2(X)-3)$.
-Despite the case of $K3$ surfaces, it is not unimodular in general, nor it is known to be necessarily even, although it is in fact even in all the known examples.
-If $f\in\Aut(X)$ is an automorphism, the pullback $f^*$ induces an isomorphism on $\oH^2(X,\ZZ)$ that preserves the lattice structure, that is $f^*$ is an isometry.
-Nevertheless, if $g\in\Or(\oH^2(X,\ZZ))$ is an isometry, it has no geometric information in general.
-The monodromy group $\Mon^2(X)$ is a subgroup of $\Or(\oH^2(X,\ZZ))$ consisting of geometric isometries (see Definition~\ref{defn:parallel transport operators} for the precise definition).
-So, for example, it is known that the action of $\Aut(X)$ on $\oH^2(X,\ZZ)$ factors via $\Mon^2(X)$.
-On the other hand, the isometry $-\id\in\Or(\oH^2(X,\ZZ))$ is not geometric: this is reflected in the fact that $\Mon^2(X)$ is always contained in the group $\Or^+(\oH^2(X,\ZZ))$ of orientation preserving isometries (see Remark~\ref{rmk:orient pub}).
-From a moduli theory point of view, if $\fM$ denotes the moduli space of marked irreducible holomorphic symplectic manifolds of fixed dimension and deformation type, then the pairs $(X,\eta)$ and $(X,-\eta)$ always belong to different connected components.
-Here we are very vague about the meaning of geometric, relying on the intuition of the reader.
-Let us then remark that (some) monodromy operators are closely related to the birational geometry of the manifold itself.
-In fact, by a non-trivial result of Huybrechts (\cite{Huybrechts:BasicResults}), any birational isomorphism induces by pullback a monodromy operator, which moreover preserves the Hodge structure.
-Vice versa, any monodromy operator that preserves the Hodge structure comes from a birational automorphism, up to some \emph{exceptional reflections} (\cite{Markman:Survey}).
-Exceptional reflections are special reflections associated to divisorial contractions, and they are all monodromy operators thanks to a result of Markman (\cite{Markman:PrimeExceptional}).
-We study some of them arising in the context of manifolds of OG10 type (see Section~\ref{section:exceptional reflections}).
+In all the examples $\oH^2(X,\ZZ)$ is an even lattice, but this is not known to hold in general.
+Moreover, it is unimodular when $X$ is a $K3$ surface, but in other cases this is not necessarily true: in particular it is not true in all the known higher dimensional examples.
+It is natural to study and understand the group $\Or(\oH^2(X,\ZZ))$ of isometries of the lattice, in particular those isometries which are geometrically meaningful (in a sense to be made precise in Definition~\ref{defn:parallel transport operators}).
+The subgroup of these geometrically meaningful isometries is denoted $\Mon^2(X)$, and its elements are called \emph{monodromy} operators: among the elements in $\Mon^2(X)$ there are for examples isometries of the form $f^*$, where $f\in\Aut(X)$ is an automorphism and, more generally, $f\in\Bir(X)$ is a birational automorphism (since the canonical bundle of an irreducible holomorphic symplectic manifold is nef, the pullback of a birational transformation is an isomorphism of $\oH^2(X,\ZZ)$ into itself, which preserves the lattice structure - see \cite{Huybrechts:BasicResults}).
+All isometries in $\Mon^2(X)$ preserve a natural orientation of the lattice (see Remark~\ref{rmk:orient pub}), so they lie in the subgroup $\Or^+(\oH^2(X,\ZZ))$ of orientation preserving isometries.
+There are isometries that do not preserve the orientation, like $-\id\in\Or(\oH^2(X,\ZZ))$, and that therefore are not monodromy operator.
+This can be explained from a moduli theory point of view as follows: if $\fM$ denotes the moduli space of marked irreducible holomorphic symplectic manifolds of fixed dimension and deformation type, then the pairs $(X,\eta)$ and $(X,-\eta)$ always belong to different connected components.
+As remarked before, birational automorphisms induces monodromy operators.
+On the other hand, any monodromy operator preserving the Hodge structure comes from a birational automorphism, up to some exceptional reflections associated with divisorial contractions (\cite[Theorem~6.18]{Markman:Survey}).
+We study some exceptional reflections in the context of manifolds of type OG10 in Section~\ref{section:exceptional reflections}.